PMOA-TTS: Introducing the PubMed Open Access Textual Times Series Corpus: Introduction

 In contrast, published case reports often provide rich narrative descriptions of patient timelines, but the timing of events is typically expressed in relative terms within the free text (e.g., “on day 3 of hospitalization”).
 Efforts in temporal reasoning on clinical text have been hampered by the scarcity of large-scale annotated corpora.
 Earlier initiatives, such as the 2012 i2b2 challenge and Clinical TempEval, focused on temporal relation extraction from clinical notes \citep{sun2013evaluating, bethard2016semeval, galvan2018investigating} but were constrained by small datasets (e.g., 310 documents) from single institutions, limiting model performance and generalizability.
 Systems that rely on metadata timestamps (e.g., admission or discharge dates) fail to capture the fine-grained sequence of clinical events described in text, which is essential for nuanced understanding and prediction.
 There remains a pressing need for large-scale, temporally annotated corpora to support the development and evaluation of models for clinical temporal reasoning.

-In this work, we present the PubMed Open Access Textual Time Series (PMOA–TTS) corpus, a new large-scale dataset comprising 124,699 openly available clinical case reports, each annotated with a structured timeline of events.
-Leveraging large language models (LLMs)—specifically Llama 3.3 \citep{grattafiori2024llama} and DeepSeek R1 \citep{guo2025deepseek}—we transform each case report into a sequence of (clinical event, time) tuples that capture key clinical events and their relative timing within the patient narrative.
+Building on our pilot pipeline on 10 case reports \citep{wang2025large}, we introduce the PubMed Open Access Textual Time Series (PMOA–TTS) corpus—a large-scale dataset of 124,699 openly available clinical case reports, each annotated with a structured timeline of events.
+Leveraging large language models (LLMs)—specifically \texttt{Llama 3.3 70B} \citep{grattafiori2024llama} and \texttt{DeepSeek-R1} \citep{guo2025deepseek}—we transform each case report into a sequence of \mbox{(clinical event, time)} tuples that capture key clinical events and their relative timing within the patient narrative (Figure \ref{fig:annotation_ex}).
 To our knowledge, PMOA–TTS constitutes the largest publicly available collection of clinical narratives with explicit temporal event structure.
 We demonstrate that these temporal annotations enable novel forms of analysis and significantly enhance downstream modeling of patient outcomes.
+Compared to our prior pilot study \cite{wang2025large}, we expand the manually annotated reference set from 10 to 200 case reports and scale the LLM-annotated timelines from 100 to 124,699 reports.
+To our knowledge, PMOA–TTS constitutes the largest publicly available collection of clinical narratives with explicit temporal event structure.

-Building PMOA–TTS requires addressing several challenges: identifying relevant case reports at scale, extracting timeline events with high fidelity, and rigorously evaluating the quality of the generated annotations.
-Rather than relying on naive metadata filters, our LLM-based pipeline accurately identifies single-patient case narratives and resolves ambiguous free-text time expressions to extract fine-grained timelines.
-We further enrich each case with structured patient demographics and diagnostic labels using prompt-driven extraction.
-Finally, we showcase the practical value of PMOA–TTS in a downstream survival analysis task, where models leveraging the extracted textual time series demonstrate strong performance in early outcome prediction.
+Building PMOA-TTS requires addressing three challenges at scale: reliably identifying single-patient case reports, extracting timeline events with high fidelity from ambiguous free-text expressions, and rigorously evaluating the resulting annotations.
+We meet these needs with an LLM-based pipeline that selects relevant narratives beyond metadata filters, resolves relative time language into fine-grained event--time tuples, and enriches each case with structured demographics and diagnoses.
+To illustrate downstream value, we also formulate a survival analysis task that operates directly on the extracted textual time series.